LeoVasanko/uarite/README.md

 # User-Agent Parsing Done Right

-This module takes a smaller, faster, modern approach to User-Agent parsing.
-It's a dependency-free pure-Python parser weighing only 25 kB, with strong handling of current browsers and crawlers.
+Fast and accurate handling of modern browsers and crawlers.
 Despite its light weight, uarite identifies both browsers and crawlers more accurately than any competing implementation tested here.
+Despite being pure Python, it outperforms ua-parser's C++/Rust variants.

 It returns structured classification, but also the thing most applications eventually need: **a short pretty description**.